GoogleChrome/web.dev/src/site/content/en/accessible/color-and-contrast-accessibility/index.md

 The contrast is calculated based on the following features:

-- text's spatial properties (font weight and size)
+- Spatial properties (font weight and text size)
-- text color (perceived lightness difference between text and background)
+- Text color (perceived lightness difference between text and background)
-- context (ambient light, surroundings, and intended purpose of the text)
+- Context (ambient light, surroundings, and intended purpose of the text)

 Chrome includes an [experimental feature to replace the AA/AAA contrast ratio guidelines with APCA](https://developers.google.com/web/updates/2021/01/devtools#apca).